romh-acking/nezplug-m3u-tags/README.md

     * Currently, this cannot be done at a widescale

 The solution this fork provides is highly scalable and offers an easy way to read and adjust tags.

+## Special Thanks
+Some people I talked with to tackle this long standing issue with old sequenced formats:
+* CodaHighland
+* hcs
+* CyberBotX